Pharoah0/NYC-Taxi-Data-Analytics-With-Apach-Spark/README.md

 We could improve this project by web-scraping the NYC TLC website, gathering data from each month from every year, and creating a massive analysis of all historical data available.

+One could also employ this architecture within the cloud 100% by utilizing a Spark environment with the use of Amazon EMR and having the ability to transfer the files via EMRFS.

 ## Conclusions